danaie/ntuafilx/README.md

 The frontend folder contains:

 * pages: We use this directory to streamline the routing process.
 Each file inside the pages directory corresponds to a route in our application.
+They start with http://localhost:3000/{page}, where {page} is the name of the page we want to access.
+The main page of our application starts with http://localhost:3000/new .
 * styles: This includes a file named "globalstyles.css" which contains the CSS we used for the style of our pages and we import them in every file in the pages directory.
 * public: Contains some images we used for our pages.